COMPUTING

 B) Assembly language

-MACHINE LANGUAGES
+A) MACHINE LANGUAGES

-used in writing programs that can be understood directly by the computer without
+In Machine language, binary digits of 0s and 1s are used in writing programs that can be understood directly by the computer without translating them.

-Machine language is the fundamental language of the
+Machine language is the fundamental language of the computer.

 This language is different for different computers.